oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-apps.md

 server until the authorization request is fulfilled and an authorization code returned.

 These intermediate requests are out of scope of this specification, and are expected to be defined by the authorization server.
-The format of these requests are not required to conform to the format of the initial authorization challenge requests (e.g. the request format may be `application/json` rather than `application/x-www-form-urlencoded`).
+The format of these requests is not required to conform to the format of the initial authorization challenge requests (e.g. the request format may be `application/json` rather than `application/x-www-form-urlencoded`).